Central Park Mall in fall in NYC.

 • Rockaway Brewing Company

-47. Take a trip to Niagara Falls from NYC
+44. Take a trip to Niagara Falls from NYC

 The falls themselves are breathtaking, and a must-have experience when visiting New York State.

-What many people don’t realize is there are other things to do in Niagara County, like seeing the murals of Art Alley, tasting terroir along the Niagara Wine Trail and seeing seasonal plants at the Botanical Gardens.
+What many people don’t realize is that there are other things to do in Niagara County, like seeing the murals of Art Alley, tasting terroir along the Niagara Wine Trail and seeing seasonal plants at the Botanical Gardens.

 Short on time?
 You can actually visit Niagara Falls in one day from New York City on a tour.